Electronic Signature Act

 any customers using HelloSign can rest assured their documents are legally binding and admissible as evidence in legal proceedings.
 In addition to compliance with the ESIGN Act, HelloSign is also compliant the Uniform Electronic Transactions Act (UETA) and the Electronic ID and Trust Services (eIDAS) regulation designed to replace the EU Directive and set to take effect on July 1, 2016.

 Under eIDAS, there will be a consistent legal framework for the acceptance of electronic signatures across all countries in the European Union for the first time in history.
-All eSignatures through HelloSign are considered advanced electronic signatures under eIDAS and are widely accepted as legally compliant by all 28 countries in the EU.
+All eSignatures through HelloSign are widely accepted as legally compliant by all 28 countries in the EU.

 What's not covered?